 If you want to monitor or collect logs from iSeries servers, you must manually install the iSeries agents.
-For more information about monitoring iSeries servers, see the NetIQ Security Solutions for iSeries documentation, available in the NetIQ Security Solutions for iSeries installation kit, and the Sentinel Agent Manager for iSeries Release Notes.
+For more information about monitoring iSeries servers, see the NetIQ Security Solutions for iSeries documentation.

 3.7 Configuring Sentinel Agent Manager

 The Configuration Wizard guides you through the configuration of critical global settings and parameters.
 You can run the Configuration Wizard at any time to reconfigure these parameters.